Nabil Al Awadi: Social media

 On Twitter he has over 11.1 million followers.
 And over one million subscribers on YouTube.

 Temporary revocation of citizenship

-In August 2014 Kuwait revoked his citizenship temporarily for "security reasons", based on article 13 of the Kuwati citizenship law.
+In August 2014 Kuwait revoked his citizenship temporarily for "security reasons", based on article 13 of the Kuwaiti citizenship law.
 Andrew Gilligan, of the Sunday Telegraph, suggested the revocation was because Al Awadi was a "terror funder".
 Citizenship was reinstated in 2018.